duprasf/php-base-laminas-new-app/readme.md

 section.
 Once you have a working version (see below), the start page for this extended example is ```/en/my-app-with-user```.

+### Local development environment
 You will find a Linux "start" executable script in the root of this repo to start a new docker container.
+This script might not be executable by default, so you might need to rung ```chmod 775 start``` to make it executable.

-This new container is called 'LaminasExample' and activate both example modules.
+When executing this script a new container called 'LaminasExample' will be created.
+It will have both example modules already "installed".
 The framework was configured to load all modules located in the apps/ folder.
 The start script creates volumes from the working directory ```ExampleModule``` and ```ExampleModuleWithUserAndApi``` into the apps folder.
 This means that when you change a file in the working directory, you will see the change when you reload the page.
 If you create your own module, you will have to edit the start script to include your new module as well.

+<details><summary>Read this if you don't have docker installed</summary>
 If you are not using docker on your local VM... you should.
 You can install docker on a Windows machine but I know the process is not perfect and will most likely not be compatible with the script I created as an example.
 The easiest solution is just to install a small